awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-monitor-cloud-watch.md

 ## Labeling Job Expiration<a name="sms-labeling-job-expiration"></a>

 If your labeling job is not completed after 30 days, it will expire\.
 If your labeling job expires, you can chain the job to create a new labeling job that will only send unlabeled data to workers\.
 For more information, and to learn how to create a labeling job using chaining, see [Chaining Labeling Jobs](sms-reusing-data.md)\.

+## Declining Tasks<a name="sms-decline-tasks"></a>

+Workers are able to decline tasks\.

+Workers decline a task if the instructions are not clear, input data is not displaying correctly, or if they encounter some other issue with the task\.
+If the number of workers per dataset object \([https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject)\) decline the task, the data object is marked as expired and will not be sent to additional workers\.